ntt-polymul/ntt-polymul/m4/README.md

  - `ntruhps2048677`
  - `ntruhrss701`
  - `ntruhps4096821`
+ - `lac-128-v3a`
+ - `lac-192-v3a`
+ - `lac-256-v3a`

 Our implementations are contained in the `m4` sub-directories under `crypto_kem/{scheme}/`.
-For convenience, the `toom` sub-directories contain the previously fastest implementations which use Toom-Cook multiplications.
+For convenience, the `toom` sub-directories contain the previously the fastest implementations which use Toom-Cook multiplications.

 Similar to pqm4, this build system allows to build three different binaries for each implementation:
 - `test`: for basic functional testing